Grand Forks, North Dakota: Geography

-Grand Forks is 74 mi north of the Fargo-Moorhead area and 145 mi south of Winnipeg, Manitoba.
+Grand Forks is 74 mi north of the Fargo–Moorhead area and 145 mi south of Winnipeg, Manitoba, Canada.
 Grand Forks is on the western bank of the Red River of the North in an area known as the Red River Valley.
 The term "forks" refers to the forking of the Red River with the Red Lake River near downtown Grand Forks.
 According to the United States Census Bureau, the city has an area of 29.318 sqmi, of which 29.120 sqmi is land and 0.198 sqmi is water.
 Since it is in one of the flattest parts of the world, the city has few differences in elevation.
 There are no lakes within the city limits of Grand Forks, but the meandering Red River and the English Coulee flow through the community and provide some break in the terrain.

 The Red River Valley is the result of an ancient glacier carving its way south during the last ice age.
 Once the glacier receded, it formed a glacial lake called Lake Agassiz.
 The valley is formed from the ancient lake bed.
 The ancient beaches can still be seen as rolling hills west of the city.